aspanner1/fileStorageSystem/README.md

 # todoList
-Code that responds to GET and POST requests utilizing the Sinatra framework.
+Code that processes GET and POST requests utilizing the Sinatra DSL.
 I chose this file from local storage since it contains the majority of the programming logic.